it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/vote_capture.rst

                                        the scanners, the vote capture machines are typically not network connected, but must be programmed to display the ballot and print the ballot in the correct format.

                                        \4. *Electronic voting with paper record*.
 The vote capture machines are typically not network connected but must be programmed to understand the ballot format and must transmit captured vote data to another, usually network connected, device.

+                                       \5. *Electronic voting with no paper record*.
+The vote capture machines are typically not network connected but must be programmed to understand the ballot format and must transmit captured vote data to another, usually network connected, device.

+                                       Note: If a vote capture machine transmits data for any reason—or even if the functionality is enabled regardless of whether it is used—it should be considered network connected.
    ==================================  =============================================================================

 break

-                                       \5.
-Electronic voting with no paper record.
-The vote capture machines are typically not network connected but must be programmed to understand the ballot format and must transmit captured vote data to another, usually network connected, device.

-                                       Note: If a vote capture machine transmits data for any reason—or even if the functionality is enabled regardless of whether it is used—it should be considered network connected.
    Not Connected                       a Voter marked and hand counted paper balloting.
 Out of scope in this handbook as the vote capture process does not include a digital component.
    Additinal Transmission-based Risks  f Electronic voting conducted remotely.
 These methods vary greatly and must be addressed on a case-by-case basis.
 At minimum, when web-based, email, or fax transmission is used in either direction, it leverages a digital component and should incorporate the relevant transmission-based mitigations in Part 3.
 Aspects definitively executed without a digital component are not connected, out of scope.